njudd/indigo/about.md

 <p>I am currently on a temporary contract and *open to offers* within or outside of academia.
 It would be cool to collaborate, so don’t hesitate to reach out!
  </p>

 <p>In my free time, I love to rock climb, travel, and surf.
-Sometimes I get a bit too addicted to podcasts...</p>
+Sometimes I get a bit too addicted to podcasts...
+I grew up in La Jolla, and lived in Dublin, Umeå, Melbourne, Munich, Amsterdam, Stockholm and Nijmegen.
+Right now I'm in Amsterdam, roommates with <a href="https://brunosauce.net/">Prof. Bruno Saaauce</a>. </p>

 <h2>Skills</h2>